Ph-Dos/SSRL-point-cloud/README.md

 #### 2️⃣ Point Cloud Generation
-* Point cloud is generated using 3D rectification
+* Point cloud is generated using 3D reprojection
   * Images provided are already rectified thus Q matrix can be composed from calibration data Via **`Data Set`**